 Since 2011, Bay Nature Institute has been honoring remarkable local conservation and nature leaders and activists at our annual Local Hero Awards.
-We recognize these heroes and their organizations in the magazine, online, in social media and at an in-person celebration, which will take place in early spring.
+We recognize these heroes and their organizations in the magazine, online, in social media and at an in-person celebration, which will take place this spring.
 Bay Nature heroes reflect the diverse communities around the Bay Area and have made significant contributions to protecting our local environment.

 This award recognizes the achievements of an individual who has made significant contributions to public understanding and awareness of the natural history and ecology of the San Francisco Bay Area, through research, teaching, field trips, journalism, and/or other media.

 Director of Program & Partnerships, YES Nature to Neighborhoods

 Blanca grew up observing nature and wildlife on her family’s farm in Mexico.
 This practice and love for the natural world led her to pursue a career in the Outdoor and Environmental Education field and focus on increasing access and breaking down barriers for those historically excluded from this human right.

 As the Director of Programs & Partnerships at YES, she uses a healing-centered approach to develop nature-based programs that cultivate the leadership of Black, Indigenous, and People of Color (BIPOC) individuals.
 She enjoys presenting on topics that promote culturally responsive environmental programs, and on organizational best practices that increase equity and belonging in the field.

 As an avid environmentalist, she serves on ChangeScale’s Steering Committee, on the Board of Directors for TOGETHER Bay Area, and for the Association of Environmental and Outdoor Educators (AEOE).
 Her self-care practices include exploring the great outdoors and going on walks with her Shepsky pup, Bella.